 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain three types of appraisal that play an important role in the persistence of repugnant obsessions.
+-Name three different types of appraisal that play an important role in the persistence of repugnant obsessions.

 -Explain what is important when treating religious obsessions.

 -Name four beliefs caused Mr. X’s obsessional thought to evoke enormous distress..

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."